ertush/eric-dev-me/content/index.md

     type: section_content
     title: About
     content: |-
       Software Developer and maker at heart.
 Founder and project lead of [Agrarian](https://agrarian-iot.github.io).
-Full stack developer with an interest in IoT  and a holder of BSc Computer Science
+Full stack developer with an interest in IoT  and holder of BSc Computer Science
   - section_id: proficiency
     type: section_content